SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

 ## Motivation

-*Generally* it would reduce the cost of L1 contract deployments and runtime execution of inter-contract storage reads (commonly specified as `public` `getters`) that are highly gas-sensitive across the board, such as: proxy contracts, L2 contracts (i.e. plasma chains and state-channels) and generic use multi-signature wallets.
+*Generally* it would reduce the cost of L1 contract deployments and runtime execution of inter-contract storage reads (commonly specified as `public` `getters`) across the board.

 *Reduced Runtime Gas-Cost*: Reading external contract storage must currently be done through calls using the `getter` design model, which requires the use of at least several opcodes to retrieve external storage data.
 There are many cases where a single contract would want to perform a precise low-level read of another contracts storage, without having to make tedious `getter` calls (which require both an assembly of the method signature and the use of a low-level `call`).